garbagetown/guideline/source_en/ArchitectureInDetail/DataAccessJpa.rst

       - void deleteAll()
       - | Method to accumulate delete operations for all entities, in ``EntityManager``.
         | This method is implemented by repeatedly calling ``void delete(T entity)`` method for the entities fetched by ``List<T> findAll()`` method.
         | In order to delete large number of entities, ``void deleteAllInBatch()`` method should be used.
-This method reads all the entities to be deleted in the application, thus causing memory exhaustion.
+This method loads all the entities to be deleted in the memory, thus causing memory exhaustion.
     * - 9.
       - void deleteInBatch(Iterable<T> entities)
       - | Method to directly delete multiple specified entities from persistence layer (DB).